sbhmajum369/sentiment-pred/README.md

 1) Text-Preprocess.py: For filtering and processing the text, before feeding it to the network.
 2) main.py: For training and testing.
 Hyper-parameters can be changed accordingly, from inside the file.

 Here, different neural architectures are designed and tested on text data.
-Models tested include: LSTM, biLSTM, 1-D CNN, GRU and Feed-forward network.
+Models tested include: LSTM, biLSTM, 1-D CNN, (GRU+RNN) and Feed-forward network.

-GRU and LSTM provided best result of 86%, during testing, on this dataset.
+(GRU+RNN) architecture provided best result of 86%, during testing, on this dataset.